Mateus-cpa/Mateus-cpa/README.md

-📚 I’m currently learning Python, big data, datalake.
+📚 I’m currently learning more about Git, Python, Docker and deploying tools.

-✔ Portfolio: Publishing professional and academic projects on EBAC (Escola Britânica de Artes Criativas).
+✔ Portfolio: These repositories have professional, personal and academic projects.